Huitzilatl (MH523r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Huitzilatl ("Hummingbird-Water") is attested here as a man's name.
+This black-line drawing of the compound glyph for the personal name Huitzilatl ("Hummingbird-Spring") is attested here as a man's name.
 The glyph shows a hummingbird (huitzilin) in a semi-frontal view but with its head in profile, facing toward the viewer's right.
 Its wings are raised.
 Coming off the bottom of the bird are four streams of water (atl) with internal lines of current and a droplet (or bead) at the end of each of the four short streams.

 Description, Credit: